dwwaweru/SI507-FinalProject/README.md

 # SI507-FinalProject
 Final project for SI507.
 This program uses a graph to find the shortest Amtrak train ride between two cities.
-In this instances, shortest route indicates the minimum number of stations and not the amount of time between the first and last stop.
+In this instance, the shortest route is based on passing through the minimum number of stations and not the amount of time between the first and last stop.

 ## Packages
 csv, requests, json, bs4 (BeautifulSoup), networkx, flask